 Everyone likes to think PMI (Private Mortgage Insurance) is evil.
-Everyone likes to think they should not have to pay it, and everyone wants to find a way around paying it.
-There are ways to work around PMI, but like all things in life, there are trade-offs.
+People like to think they should not have to pay it, and want to find a way around paying it.
+There are ways to work around PMI.
+But like all things in life, there are trade-offs.
 A person really needs to look at all the options and trades-offs, and consider how long they think they are likely to spend in their new home.
 Then everyone needs to consider paying PMI!
 What do I mean?
-Read the rest of this entry »

-Actually, the refinance boom is indeed over; however, there are a fair amount of people that still need to refinance.
+Actually, the refinance boom is indeed over.
+However, there are a fair amount of people that still need to refinance.
 There are a stunning amount of home equity lines (HELOCs) outstanding and most people will need to refinance those.
 Most HELOCs were set up so that the first ten years of the loan only require interest only payments and no principal is due.
-Then, in year 11, the principal would start to amortize, and it amortizes over 20 years, not 30.
+Then, in year 11, the principal would start to amortize.
+And it amortizes over 20 years, not 30.
 This is a problem because

 Rates appear to be going down forever.
 There is no end to how low they can go, is there?
 Of course there is.
 And I find consumers have gotten used to not only low rates, but the fact that they will keep dropping.
 So they procrastinate and put off refinancing because rates will be lower tomorrow.
 But they may not.
-Rates can only go so low, we are at the lowest point for rates in our country.
+Rates can only go so low.
+We are at the lowest point for rates in our country.
 But the weak economy not only produces low rates, it produces doubt and fear.
-There will also be a point where debt issuers will wonder if they’ll be repaid, and they will slow down on debt issuance, which will push rates up.
-Consumers act as if there is an endless stream of people and institutions who will lend them money, there is not.
-And Read the rest of this entry »